ma1co/PMCADemo/README.md

 * Press the trash button to exit

 ## The Framework ##
 This app uses several Sony custom APIs.
-They can be found in *android_ext2.fsimg* under the *framework* folder.
-To enable simple compilation of this app, java stubs were generated.
-They can be found in the *framework* folder of this repository and are included as a `provided` project dependency.
+See [OpenMemories: Framework](https://github.com/ma1co/OpenMemories-Framework) for more information.